-1. Only the Electoral Commissioner may approve and distribute a report to a Minister that results from an inquiry or a random audit of a preselection ballot by a registered political party.
+- 1. Only the Electoral Commissioner may approve and distribute a report to a Minister that results from an inquiry or a random audit of a preselection ballot by a registered political party. - 2.
+The Director, Funding, Disclosure and Compliance may approve the procedures required to implement this policy.